-“I need to stay with somebody tonight,” Khailani declared once Annice answered the door.
+“I need to stay with somebody tonight,” Khailani declared once Annice finally answered the door.
 Annice was the leader of the Kamau Vigilante Group, aka the KVG, and designated getaway driver.
 She was built like a fighter and had enough scars to describe her battles.

-“What’s with da rabbit?” asked Talia, picking at the last few strands of hair on her head.
+“What’s with da rabbit?” asked Talia, picking at the few strands of hair wilting on her balding head.
 Talia had been gunrunning ever since she knew Annice and kept the best of the crop for KVG.
 Rumor had it that a big shot gang employed her, but it was easily dismissed.
 Who’d keep a thief alive?

 Lately her mind’s been elsewhere, and her usual sloppy attire had been splattered with yellow paint.
 Dean suspected she’s been messing in his studio in the backroom, but he found no evidence.